syncfusion-content/maui-docs/MAUI/DatePicker/customizations.md

 {% endtabs %}

-## Footer customization
+## Footer Customization

-You can customize the date picker footer view by using the `FooterView` property of `SfDatePicker`.
+Customize the date picker footer view by using the FooterView property of the SfDatePicker.

-### Set footer with ok and cancel button customizations
+### Set the footer with OK and Cancel button customizations

-In the SfDatePicker control, validation buttons (OK and Cancel) can be customized by setting the [OkButtonText] and [CancelButtonText] properties of [PickerFooterView].
+In the SfDatePicker control, validation buttons (OK and Cancel) can be customized by setting the [OkButtonText] and [CancelButtonText] properties of the [PickerFooterView].
 It allows you to confirm or cancel the selected date.
-The `OkButtonText` can be enabled using the [ShowOkButton] property in the [PickerFooterView].
+The OkButtonText can be enabled using the [ShowOkButton] property in the [PickerFooterView].
-The Default value of [OkButtonText] property is "OK", [CancelButtonText] is "Cancel".
-To enable the footer view by setting the [Height] property grater than 0 of [PickerFooterView].
-The default value of `Height` property is 0.
+The Default value of the [OkButtonText] property is "OK", and [CancelButtonText] is "Cancel".
+To enable the footer view, set the [Height] property of the [PickerFooterView] to a value greater than 0.
+The default value of the Height property is 0.

 {% tabs %}